 Over the last couple of months there have been a number of articles on the subject of the licensing requirements for Oracle software when running in a virtualized environment, specifically VMWare.
-The opinions expressed in those articles range from “you need to license everything” all the way to the opposite “you don’t have to license anything.”
-Here are some articles that you may have read.
+The opinions expressed in those articles range from “you need to license everything” all the way to the opposite, “you don’t have to license anything.”
+Here are a couple of articles that you may have read.
 If nothing else, they do have catchy titles:

 After reading these articles, and a host of others, two questions pop out:

 - Why are we seeing so much written about Oracle licensing and virtualization?

 - What is the answer to the Oracle/virtualization licensing riddle?

 Let’s start with the first question: why is everyone writing about virtualization now?
 Let’s be clear, Oracle has not changed its policies on VM licensing.
 They have a policy document on the website under their partitioning licensing (PDF) and that is the same as it’s always been.
 No change there.
 In addition, we haven’t seen any contractual changes around this issue.
 The Oracle contracts are the Oracle contracts.
 Nothing new there.

 Surprise surprise, Oracle’s interpretation requires their customers to license more Oracle.

 The real issue is that VMWare has come out with some new functionality in their software.
 This functionality allows a user to move Oracle software more freely than before.
 The confusion is there because Oracle is interpreting their existing policies against this new functionality from VMWare.
 Surprise surprise, Oracle’s interpretation requires their customers to license more Oracle.
 What is also adding to the confusion is that there are other software vendors (not Oracle) giving users really bad advice when it comes to licensing Oracle software.